Hetal2311/Control-LED-through-Firestore/README.md

-//Use this simple Javascript to controll LEDs or any Devices in google firestore script.js
+This simple Javascript to controll LEDs or any Devices in google firestore